pallets/click/docs/complex.rst

 at the end of the function, and so forth.
 It can also optionally hold an application-defined object.

-Context objects build a linked list until they hit top one.
+Context objects build a linked list until they hit the top one.
 Each context is linked to the parent context.
-This allows a command to work below another command and store its own information there without having to be afraid of messing up the state of the parent command.
+This allows a command to work below another command and store its own information there without having to be afraid of altering up the state of the parent command.

 Because the parent data is available, however, it is possible to navigate to it if needed.

-Most of the time you don't see the context object, but when writing more complex applications it comes in handy.
+Most of the time, you do not see the context object, but when writing more complex applications it comes in handy.
 This brings us to the next point.

 Calling Convention